 NASA

 NASA priorities for new space missions this decade are to launch JWST, and implement WFIRST as the highest priority recommended by the decadal panel.
-WFIRST will be a Probe-class mission with a cost scale of ~$1B.
+WFIRST will be a NASA strategic mission with a cost range of $1.5B-$2B.
 NASA also has a paced program of Explorer missions.
-An announcement of opportunity for a Small Explorer (PI cost cap of $175M) is expected in late 2014, and for an Explorer (PI cost cap of ~$225M) in 2017.
+An announcement of opportunity for a Small Explorer (PI cost cap of $125M) is expected in late 2014, and for an Explorer (PI cost cap of ~$225M) in 2017.
 An Explorer mission for a CMB polarization satellite (PIXIE) has already been proposed in 2011.

 The NWNH decadal panel recognized the importance of detecting and characterizing the B-mode signal calling detection a ‘watershed discovery’.
 It also stated that a discovery of the signal may trigger the development of a space mission to fully characterize the signal.
 The panel conditioned the beginning of such a development on first finding the signal with sub-orbital measurements.
 A decadal survey implementation advisory committee (DSIAC), to be convened around mid-decade, was given the task to assess the situation and provide updated recommendations to the funding agencies.

 In the nominal NASA budget case, technology development for CMB B-mode measurements was one of two priorities in the mid-scale project category (the other being exoplanet exploration).
 In the reduced budget case, funding for this technology development was ranked third; developing WFIRST, and technology funding for gravitational-wave and x-ray missions received higher priorities.
 As a consequence of the funding landscape NASA eliminated activities toward a future mission, but continued to provide funding for balloon payloads and very limited technology funding through the SAT program.
-According to current NASA plans the Committee for Astronomy and Astrophysics (CAA) of the National Academies will serve as NWNH’s DSIAC.
+According to current NASA plans an ad-hoc NRC committee will be established to carry-out the tasks assigned to the DSIAC.

 Roadmap